Cubs vs. Giants Player Props Betting Odds

 - Runs Prop: Over/Under 0.5 (Over Odds: +125)

-- Davis has picked up at least one hit in seven straight games.
-In his last 10 games he is hitting .343 with two doubles, a triple, seven walks and five RBI.
+- Estrada brings a two-game streak with at least one hit into this matchup.
+During his last five outings he is hitting .217 with three doubles, a home run, two walks and three RBI.

 |Opponent